What You May Not Know About Food Storage

 Oils

-Oils actually have a very short shelf-life.
-I want you to think about where you buy your oil, the bright lights in the store and how long has it been sitting there on the shelf.
-Remember, we need to store our oils and most other food storage items in a dark, cool location whenever possible in an effort to extend the products’ self-life.
+Oils actually have a very short shelf life.
+I want you to think about where you buy your oil, the bright lights in the store, and how long it has been sitting there on the shelf.
+Remember, we need to store our oils and most other food storage items in a dark, cool location whenever possible in an effort to extend the products’ shelf life.

-I follow the expiration dates on oil very closely.
+I follow oil expiration dates very closely.
 Have you ever tasted olive oil, or any other human consumable oil, that is rancid?
 I have.
-We had dinner a someone’s house and they made a vinegar and oil salad dressing.
-Well, it was rancid, I can’t even describe the flavor.
-Let’s just say, I had to push the vegetables around on the plate, I couldn’t eat the salad.
+We had dinner at someone’s house, and they made a vinegar and oil salad dressing.
+Well, it was rancid; I can’t even describe the flavor.
+Let’s say, I had to push the vegetables around on the plate; I couldn’t eat the salad.

-It definitely tastes stale and old, that’s the best way I can describe it.
+It tastes stale and old—that’s the best way I can describe it.
 When in doubt, throw it out.
-Now, if you just bought the bottle, take it back to the store and ask for a refund.
-Here are my thoughts on the shelf-life of oils.
+If you just bought the bottle, take it back to the store and ask for a refund.
+Here are my thoughts on the shelf-life of oils:

 Olive Oil: most are 18-24 months